danyilkotenko/socket-project/README.md

 # socket-project

 Based on threads in C++.
-Allows users to communicate on local host.
+Allows users to communicate on localhost.